Akshayanti/Morphology-Project-NPFL120/README.md

 The project is an implementation of the [paper](https://aclweb.org/anthology/N/N03/N03-1006.pdf) [1] on 'Minimally Supervised Induction of Grammatical Gender' for the evaluation of English-Hindi pair.

+The objective was to determine the grammatical gender of Hindi nouns, having known a few true-gender instances.
+We use morphological features, and bootstrapping algorithms over the true-gender instances.

 <h2>Data Resources</h2>

 1. IIT-B parallel-corpus [2], available for download [here](http://www.cfilt.iitb.ac.in/iitb_parallel/iitb_corpus_download/).